Researching Lookalike Domains Using Infoblox Portal (1534)

 Scenario

-Your organization’s security team has identified suspicious activity targeting the domain PayPal.com, with concerns about phishing attacks and lookalike domains.
-As a security analyst, you are tasked with monitoring and analyzing these lookalike domains to prevent potential threats.
-You will enable monitoring for PayPal.com, analyze recent lookalike domain activity, and export the data for further investigation.
+Your organization’s security team has detected suspicious activity involving the frequently used domain PayPal.com, raising concerns about phishing attempts and the use of lookalike domains to target employees.
+As a security analyst, you are tasked with proactively monitoring and investigating these lookalike domains to help prevent potential cyber threats.
+This involves enabling domain monitoring for PayPal.com, reviewing recent activity associated with lookalike domains, and exporting relevant data for in a report for deeper analysis.

 Estimated Completion Time